StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/PAUSE_ROUTINE_LOAD.md

 ## Description

-This statement pauses a Routine Load job but does not terminate this job.
+Pauses a Routine Load job but does not terminate this job.
 You can execute [RESUME ROUTINE LOAD](./RESUME_ROUTINE_LOAD.md) to resume it.
 After the load job is paused, you can execute [SHOW ROUTINE LOAD](./SHOW_ROUTINE_LOAD.md) and [ALTER ROUTINE LOAD](./ALTER_ROUTINE_LOAD.md) to view and modify information about the paused load job.

 <RoutinelLoadPrivNote />